 Mobility exercises to try

-• Chin nods on wall - Stand with your back and head against a flat wall and slowly lower and raise your head, essentially nodding.
+Stand with your back and head against a flat wall and slowly lower and raise your head, essentially nodding.
 This will help your neck mobility and strengthen the muscles there.

-• Arm flies on wall - Again stand with your body against a flat wall, but this time have your arms out so that your upper arm is level with your shoulders and your forearms are up at a right angle with your palms facing the room.
+Again, stand with your body against a flat wall, but this time have your arms out so that your upper arm is level with your shoulders and your forearms are up at a right angle with your palms facing the room.
 Slowly straighten your arms above your head, keeping them flat on the wall.
 This exercise will help with your range of motion and also your shoulder strength.

-• Straight leg hip twists - Lie on your back with your arms out to the side and your legs out long.
+Lie on your back with your arms out to the side and your legs out long.
 Lift one leg up and across your body, twisting your lower back.
 This will increase your mobility across the lower back while also strengthening it which helps to prevent injury.

-• Child's pose and stretch to each side - This is pretty self-explanatory.
+This is pretty self-explanatory.
 Go down into child pose, then when you reach your arms forward stretch them out to each side together, left then right.
 You'll feel a stretch down the side of your chest.
 This exercise is great for relaxing and cooling down after a workout.